-Risk with medium probability and medium negative impact on financials use of various wastes.
+Risk with medium probability and medium negative impact on financials

-■ Risk with low probability and medium impact on financials or high probability but negligible impact on financials
+Risk with low probability and medium impact on financials or high probability but negligible impact on financials

 Environment Risk

 The Company is subject to extensive environment laws related to emission norms, waste discharge, waste management, etc. Non-compliance with these laws may result in suspension of operations, occupational hazards to employees and cancellation of Consent to Operate.